urol-e5/deep-dive/README.md

 F-Pmea
 ```

-Within each top level directory there should be 3 directories
+Within each top level directory there should be 3 directories:

 ```
 data
 code
 output
 ```

-For any document code it should start with a 2 number prefix (eg `01-methylation-explore.Rmd`).
+- For any document code it should start with a 2 number prefix (eg `01-methylation-explore.Rmd`).
 All output from that code should be in a sub-directory of `output` named the same as the code.
 For example the output of `01-methylation-explore.Rmd` would be in `A-pver/output/01-methylation-explore/`

 Please use **Relative Paths**.
 Commit and Push often.